I. MISSION

 iii.
 The Chair shall convene a meeting of the Executive Committee within ten

 iv.
-The Chair shall convene a meeting of the Executive Committee upon the receipt of a request made by the President of the University.
+The Chair shall convene a meeting of the Executive Committee at the request of the President of the University.

 VI.
 OTHER COMMITTEES